NIkhil-hk/EmailVerificationUsingPython/README.md

 # SendingEmailFromPython
-This repository includes the description of how we can send email from python file to recipient and use in automation system or in email authentication system.
+This repository includes the description of how we can send email from python file to User for automation system or in email authentication system.

 ## Steps